Skip to main content

 • Join a conversation rather than schedule an interview.
 (Visit the BSU Multilingual Student Alliance Facebook page for ideas)

-• Observe a tutoring session or classroom (contact English Language Center to schedule a tour or observe—see contact information below**).
+• Observe a tutoring session or classroom (contact English Language Center to schedule a tour or observe—see contact information in the Refugee Resettlement Organizations section of this page).

 • Provide opportunities for collaboration.
 See Sample Service-Learning projects with Boise refugee communities.

 • Contact the Service-Learning Program* for help connecting with refugee agencies or faculty experienced in partnering with refugees.
-See a list of refugee agencies far below**.
+See a list of refugee agencies in the Refugee Resettlement Organizations section of this page.

 • Design activities/assignments that benefit the refugees and not just the students.
 Ask the refugee liaison what would be useful to them, then design the assignment together.